 Naturally, if you’d be interested in retargeting those who’ve gone through your funnel, but haven’t converted yet, your ads should focus on the conversion.

 To learn more about this, check out this article which provides further explanation on how to write ads for different business objectives.

 There’s not one single best way to reach your audience.

-That’s why rather than betting big that your ad is going to convert like crazy, prepare several versions (including images, copy, and targeting option) to find the approach that works best for you.
+That’s why rather than betting big that your ad is going to convert like crazy, prepare several versions (including images, copy, video, and targeting option) to find the approach that works best for you.